xamarin/mac-samples/README.md

 A good example of this stuff is here in the drawing sample:[ https://github.com/xamarin/monotouch-samples/tree/master/Drawing](https://github.com/xamarin/monotouch-samples/tree/master/Drawing)

-For a x-platform sample, please see: https://github.com/xamarin/mobile-samples/tree/master/Tasky
+For a cross-platform sample, please see: https://github.com/xamarin/mobile-samples/tree/master/Tasky

 ## GitHub Integration